jessiew1/mobilephenomics/docs/infrastructure/aware-prd.md

 The PHP files that manage the app are generally found in `/var/www/html/application`.
 You can always check the logs for up to date runtime information in `/var/log/httpd`.
 Generally, the AWARE app consists of a database, a backend, and a frontend.
 The database we chose is [MariaDB](https://mariadb.com/), but is effectively identical to MySQL.
 The backend, as mentioned, is a PHP web application, and the frontend is the AWARE dashboard.
 There's not much web app programming experience in PennLINC, so we outsourced our knowledge.
-Read on to learn who to talk to when something goes wrong or needs to be changed...

-## FAQ (I want to...)

-### I want to give someone access to `aware-prd`

-Generally, you should reach out to Rachel Rawlings from PMACS for access & permissions to `aware-prd`: <a href="mailto:rrache@upenn.edu">rrache@upenn.edu</a>
+Usually, you should reach out to Rachel Rawlings from PMACS for access & permissions to `aware-prd`: <a href="mailto:rrache@upenn.edu">rrache@upenn.edu</a>

 You should also flag the PMACS database team: <a href="mailto:pmacs-sys-db@lists.upenn.edu">pmacs-sys-db@lists.upenn.edu</a>

+For help with the AWARE app itself, reach out to Garrick Sherman from Lyle Ungar's group: <a href="mailto:garricks@sas.upenn.edu">garricks@sas.upenn.edu</a>